ishaanjav/Python-ML-Facial-Recognition/README.md

 The rest of the modifications are rather straightforward because the code has comments.

-**You can also make modifications to the code by changing the hyperparameters of the Classification Algorithm and the Neural Networks.**
+**You can also make modifications to the accuracy/output of the program by changing the hyperparameters of the Classification Algorithm and the Neural Networks.**
 Fortunately, I have also included detailed comments on what each of the hyperparameters are and you can also check out the [**ML Wiki**](https://github.com/ishaanjav/Weka-ML-Face-Recognition/wiki) that I have made.

 ## Additional Note
-Please take into consideration that the [Neural Network Facial REcognition File](https://github.com/ishaanjav/Python-ML-Facial-Recognition/blob/master/Neural%20Network%20Facial%20Recognition.ipynb) is **very intensive and requires a lot of resources when running.
+Please take into consideration that the [Neural Network Facial Recognition File](https://github.com/ishaanjav/Python-ML-Facial-Recognition/blob/master/Neural%20Network%20Facial%20Recognition.ipynb) is **very intensive and requires a lot of resources when running.
 Additionally, it takes a while to run.**

-You can try to lessen this by reducing the epoch number *(# of iterations)* or changing some of the other hyperparameters.
+You can try to lessen this by reducing the epoch number *(# of iterations)* or changing some of the other hyperparameters, but this may result in a tradeoff with accuracy.

 **If you found this repository useful or enjoyed it, please give it a star and check out some of my [other repositories](https://github.com/ishaanjav)!**